CWFC-CCFB/repicea/trunk/README.txt

 This library uses some icons from the GTK library which are protected by a GNU Lesser General Public License.

-This library includes the JavaDBF library (copyright anil@linuxense.com) and requires the ucanaccess library version 2.0.3 (http://ucanaccess.sourceforge.net/site.html) to work properly.
+This library relies on
-These two libraries are protected by a GNU Lesser General Public License.
+    - the JavaDBF library (copyright anil@linuxense.com) which is licensed under GNU Lesser General Public License.
+    - the ucanaccess library version 5.0.0 (https://sourceforge.net/projects/ucanaccess/) which is licensed under Apache License, Version 2.0

 It also requires the jabx library version 2.3.2 (Copyright (c) 2017 Oracle and/or its affiliates, https://eclipse-ee4j.github.io/jaxb-ri/) if the JVM is running under Java 11 or 13.